Morton Arboretum: Visitor Center

 The 36000 sqft Visitor Center was built in 2004 and designed by David Woodhouse Architects.
 The building includes wood representing the Arboretum's collections and incorporates sustainable features such as permeable pavers in the parking lots and local fieldstone salvaged from a predecessor building.

 Illumination

-Since 2013, an annual Illumination of tree lights has been conducted at the Arboretum from the end of November until early January.
+Since 2013, an annual Illumination tree lights event has been conducted at the arboretum from the end of November until early January.
 The illumination section is along a mile-stretch of curved, paved pathway.